VulcanValkyrie/refstack-sync-and-verify/README.md

       in the internal db, and then updates the "verified" field in the "test" field
     - this can likely be expanded (if needed) to check whether the product has passed testing for the specified guideline
+* 4/2/17
+    - created preliminary version of the mechanism which creates the db.
+I plan on using this in the sync-db script to create the db if it is not already there

 //////////////////////////////////// Current Status & Functionality /////////////////////////////